-Borrowed from Indian cuisine, Kenyan Pilau is a rice dish flavoured with a variety of aromatic spices, such as cardamom, cinnamon, cumin and cloves, and cooked in stock meat.
-It is often served with meat and fresh tomato and onions.
+Borrowed from Indian cuisine, Kenyan Pilau is a rice dish flavoured with a variety of aromatic spices, such as cardamom, cinnamon, cumin and cloves, and cooked in stock.
+It is often served with meat, fresh tomato and onions.

 3. Sukuma Wiki

 Sukuma Wiki is the Kenyan take on collard greens or kale.
 Greens are simmered with chopped tomato and onion and spiced with mchuzi mix (Kenyan flavouring salt).
 The Kenyan dish is made with a variety of leaves, including pumpkin and sweet potato leaves.

 This is Kenya’s staple red meat dish.
 Nyama Choma is chevon or mutton flavoured with a variety of spices and barbecued over an open fire.
 Because it is cooked over a slow heat, the meat is incredibly tender and flavourful.
 It is usually served with ugali and kachumbari (a fresh onion and tomato salad).

 5. Kenyan Chapati

 Drawing its roots from Indian cuisine, the Kenyan dish chapati is the staple bread choice for most meals.
 It is made with flour, salt and oil.
 The addition of clarified butter gives it a more exotic, slightly sweeter taste.

 This Kenyan dish is a delicious combination of red beans and red onions simmered in a rich sauce of coconut milk, tomato and aromatic spices.
 Maharagwe is often eaten with ugali but can also be enjoyed with rice or chapati.